OpenRepeater/scripts/README.md

 OpenRepeater Build Scripts
 =======

-Misc scripts live here like system build scripts.
+Misc scripts live here like system build scripts and pkg based install scripts.

+There are 2 scripts per board.

+Script 1 is a install source. and it builds and installs svxlink/openrepeater.
+Support (all armhf/armel)

+Script 2 installs via debian pkgs for debian jessie os imgs .Support (ARMHF only)

 This is a Work-In-Progress...

-The idea behind the repeater_build.sh file is that it can be used by developers to build fresh systems on new installs of Raspbian (Raspberry Pi) and Debian on the Beaglebone Black.
-These are the two SBCs I've been playing with, but it could be used or tweaked to run on other Debian based SBCs.
-These could then be used to create system images for others to download and get up and running more quickly by just flashing their device with the appropriate image.
+If a script is broken .
+Please report it but be polite about it.
+Do not just send a msg saying its broken and comment on how can this happen .
+This is a opensource project and the developers are not getting paid for the time they put in on this project.

+Currently we have 3 boards supported the BeagleBone Black, The Raspi B+/Pi-2, and the Odroid C1/C1+.

+These scripts will most Likly work on other system but will need modifications.

+There will be a generic install set of scripts added .

+All these Scripts are arm based. we currently dont have support intel/amd64/mips boards.

 This script is not finished and some things still need to be done by hand...so it still needs work.
-Hopefully others with more Shell experience can make it better.

 To use it, simply WGET it to your home directory and run it as root.